Cancer Cell Signaling

 Eleonora Mäkelä (née Sittig)

-The Academy of Finland, University of Turku Graduate School/Turku Graduate School of Biomedical Sciences, Sigrid Juselius Foundation, Cancer Research Foundation of Finland, Jane and Aatos Erkko Foundation.
+The Academy of Finland, University of Turku Graduate School/Turku Graduate School of Biomedical Sciences, Sigrid Juselius Foundation, Cancer Research Foundation of Finland, Business Finland and Breast Cancer Now (UK).